 Posts that you send to Buffer will show on the CoSchedule calendar, indicating the day you sent them to your Buffer account.
-If you send a post to Buffer from CoSchedule, we allow Buffer to choose the time and send the post according to the settings you have arranged in your Buffer account.
+If you send a social message to Buffer from CoSchedule, the message will be published based on your Buffer queue settings.

 In other words, once the post is sent to Buffer, Buffer handles the publishing date and time from then on.
 The actual publish time may not be reflected on the CoSchedule calendar.

 Buffer limits free accounts to a maximum of 10 messages in the queue.
 When a scheduled message is scheduled to be sent, it will be sent to Buffer at 12:00 AM that day.
 These all count towards your queue limit.

 If your Buffer queue is already full, Buffer will refuse to accept the message from CoSchedule, causing a message failure.
 To correct this, reschedule the message for another day, or upgrade your Buffer account to increase the maximum number of messages that can be in your queue at one time.